-So I’m going to talk about breastfeeding this week and this is for two reasons.
+I’m going to talk about breastfeeding in this post and this is for two reasons.
 Firstly, because of a story in the news recently about a mum that was asked to cover up when breastfeeding her child on a plane.
 Now, I can kind of see both sides of this story.
 Why should the mum cover-up?
 Breastfeeding is natural.
 You wouldn’t ask someone to cover up if they giving the baby a bottle.
 How would you feel if you were out eating and someone asked you to cover your head?
 Would you like it?
 Just because you don’t agree with it, doesn’t mean it has to be censored.

 However, it does depend on how the mum was breastfeeding the child.
 I can understand being asked to cover up if she’d whipped both baps out but really, that’s the only time a mum should be asked to be a bit more discrete.